stylify/web/content/snippets/assets/fonts.md

 - [Font Space](https://www.fontspace.com)

 ## Fonts optimization
-When loading custom font, you should checkout the following optimization tricks:
+When loading custom font, you should check out the following optimization tricks:
 - Try to avoid importing various font sizes: 300,400,700 should be enough for most cases
 - You may want to download the font and host it from your own server.
 It's faster then using external CDN.
 - Use woff or woff2.
 Avoid SVG fonts